hanabi/hanabi.github.io/Reference.md

   * Nothing is played on the stacks.
   * Alice clues Donald about a red 2 as a *Play Clue*.
   * Both Bob **and** Cathy have red 1 on their *Finesse Position*.
-  * Bob will think that it is a *Reverse Finesse* directed at Cathy, and he will discard.
+  * Bob will think that it is a *Finesse* directed at Cathy, and he will discard.
   * Next, Cathy thinks that Bob made a mistake and "missed" the *Finesse*.
 Cathy discards.
 * Here, Cathy is actually the one making the mistake.
 It follows from *High-Value Principle* that you should never assume that your teammates are making a mistake.
 If Bob is discarding, then it means that Cathy also has the exact same copy of the card, and Cathy should immediately blind-play.